Chinese New Year Food

 Mention Chinese New Year Food, dumplings, fish and a reunion dinner may come into mind; however, these are not the only foods associated with the abundant New Year Food – a symbol of Chinese food culture.
 Every dish has its symbolism deeply rooted in Chinese culture.
 Different kinds of food have different meanings, which express people’s good wishes for a new year.

 The Chinese dumpling now enjoys worldwide popularity.
 Its history can be traced back to South and North Dynasty (420 –589).
 It was very popular to eat dumplings during the Chinese New Year during the Ming (1368 – 1644) and Qing Dynasty (1644 – 1911) in North China.
 Dumplings are often eaten at the midnight.
 This kind of tradition has a meaning of changing of years, because “jiao” has the meaning of changing.
 There are two other reasons to eat dumplings: the dumpling’s shape resembles the Chinese tael, which hopes to bring in wealth and treasures in next year.
 The second reason is that the dumplings have stuffing, in which people often put auspicious materials inside.
 In some places, people even put a clean coin into the dumplings, because they think the one who eats the coin will become wealthier.

-Nowadays, dumplings are the major food on the New Year's Eve and the first meal on the first and the fifth day of New Year.
+Nowadays, dumplings are the major food on Chinese New Year's Eve and the first meal on the first and the fifth day of Lunar New Year.

 |Fish on Reunion Dinner |